5mendo4/Flipper-Asset-Packs/README.md

-# Flipper-Futurama
+# Flipper-Asset-Packs
-Futurama asset pack for the Flipper Zero
+Various asset packs and asset pack tools for the Flipper Zero